- Halfway milestone reached for the TEDDY study, an international consortium investigating the environmental triggers of type 1 diabetes.

 - President & CEO, John Wecker, Ph.D., elected board president of Washington Biotechnology & Biomedical Association.

-- Acquisition of "NextSeq" is an integrated system, an instrument which can sequence the entire human genome in less than 30 hours
+- Acquisition of "NextSeq" integrated system, an instrument which can sequence the entire human genome in less than 30 hours

 - PNDRI joins an innovative partnership hosted by the Accelerator Corporation to support the development of promising life sciences discoveries